List of Wayward Pines characters: Kate Hewson

 Kate Hewson (Carla Gugino) is Ethan's former lover and one of the missing agents he is initially trying to find in season 1.
 When Ethan does locate her in town, she is noticeably older, which confuses him.
 She is married to Harold Ballinger, a local toy shop owner, and claims to have lived in the town for 12 years.
-Kate whispers to Ethan that she has learned the best way to survive is to lay low and play along, but Ethan later learns she is leading a rebel group that is working to escape Wayward Pines.
+Kate whispers to Ethan that she has learned the best way to survive is to lie low and play along, but Ethan later learns she is leading a rebel group that is working to escape Wayward Pines.
 When Ethan tells her the truth about what lies beyond the walls of the town, Kate does not believe him, thinking he must have been brainwashed by Pilcher.
 She tells Theresa, Ethan's wife, that within her first week in town she got a call out to Hassler, who simply told her she was part of a government experiment.
 Ethan eventually jails Kate and her co-conspirators.
 While in jail, the conspirators are all shot and killed by Jason Higgins, but Ethan arrives to shoot Jason before he can turn the gun on Kate.
 In the season 2 opener, Kate survives a surgery performed by Theo Yedlin, only to take her own life after a conversation with Megan Fisher.